US staffer suffers brain injury after 'sound' incident in China - Journal du Cameroun

 – Embassy warning –

-Pompeo said the US government has deployed medical personnel to investigate the China case.
+Jinnie Lee, a spokeswoman for the US embassy in Beijing, said the employee experienced a variety of physical symptoms between late 2017 and April 2018.
+The person was sent to the United States and diagnosed with MTBI on May 18.

 The embassy’s health alert says the employee “recently reported subtle and vague, but abnormal, sensations of sound and pressure.”

-Embassy spokeswoman Jinnie Lee said the employee experienced “a variety of physical symptoms” between late 2017 and April 2018.
-The person was sent to the United States and diagnosed with MTBI on May 18.

 “While in China, if you experience any unusual acute auditory or sensory phenomena accompanied by unusual sounds or piercing noises, do not attempt to locate their source.
-Instead, move to a location where the sounds are not present,” the embassy said, urging people with medical problems to consult a doctor.
+Instead, move to a location where the sounds are not present,” the embassy said.

-“The (State) Department is taking this incident very seriously and is working to determine the cause and impact of the incident,” Lee said.

-“The Chinese government has assured us they are also investigating and taking appropriate measures.”
+In Washington for talks with Pompeo, Chinese Foreign Minister Wang Yi said the US should avoid politicizing the case.

+“We don’t want to see that this individual case would be magnified, complicated or even politicized,” Wang told reporters.

 – Cuban case –